mgok19/AzureWebsite/README.md

 View project specification in WebSite Project.docx

-View my source code in the Project2 folder
+View my source code in the Project2 folder (most of the work is in the Model, View, and Controller folders)